11/8/2021 Finding the Perfect Fit: Common Boot Issues and How to Fix Them

 Cause – This is typically caused by a boot that is too big, too stiff, a liner that is too thin over your shin, or doesn’t cradle your shin effectively.

 Solutions - First, a properly fitting insole should be in place.
-Another option is to change the profile of your foot within the boot with a shim or heel lift can help change where the problematic pressure is applied, mitigating the issue.
-Finally, if the first two steps didn’t achieve the desired result, an aftermarket liner can be used to fill volume or introduce more padding between your shin and the cuff of the boot.
+Another option is to change the profile of your foot within the boot with a shim or heel lift, helping change where the problematic pressure is applied.
+Snugging the boot against the shin, such as with a booster strap, can also help solve the problem.
+Finally, if the first three steps didn’t achieve the desired result, an aftermarket liner can be used to fill volume or introduce more padding between your shin and the cuff of the boot.
 It should be noted that once you bruise your shin, you’re likely going to stay that way for the duration of the season.
 So even though you may have fixed the issue, you may not know until the following season.
 If you are forced to get a new boot to rectify this issue, cabrio (also called “three piece”) boots may be worth considering versus a more traditional two piece boot due to their flex pattern.

 Toe bang/losing toenails (toes aggressively contacting the front of the boot)